 Bulging Discs

-Another type of spine injury that can result from a car accident is a bulging disc.
-This type of injury affects the structural integrity of the disc’s outer layer without a full rupture.
 As a result, the outer layer cannot hold the inner layer in place, but the inner layer does not leak out.
-A bulging disc can cause spinal stenosis or put pressure on the nerves, resulting in changes in sensory or motor function in your limbs.
+A bulging disc can cause spinal stenosis or pressure the nerves, resulting in sensory or motor function changes in your limbs.

 A doctor may use magnetic resonance imaging to assess for soft tissue injuries from car accidents, such as bulging or ruptured discs.
 You may also have nerve conduction studies or electromyography to determine whether the injury’s effect on the peripheral nerve roots has resulted in muscle weakness.